vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Recurring transfers can be cancelled only after the transfer proposal reached an enacted state.
 Attempts to cancel before the recurring transfer proposal has enacted will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-124" href="#0028-GOVE-124">0028-GOVE-124</a>)
 - Using a governance proposal to cancel, attempts to cancel an using an invalid transfer ID will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-125" href="#0028-GOVE-125">0028-GOVE-125</a>)
 - When a transfer is cancelled vega will produce an event conveying the cancellation to datanode.
 This will contain a cancellation status and zero transfer amount.
 No ledger events will be produced.(<a name="0028-GOVE-126" href="#0028-GOVE-126">0028-GOVE-126</a>)

-##### Batch Proposals

-- A batch proposal containing one or more component submissions for each type of proposal term can be submitted and is accepted as a valid proposal. (<a name="0028-GOVE-146" href="#0028-GOVE-146">0028-GOVE-146</a>)

-- A batch proposal containing component submissions with different categories will be rejected with an informative error message. (<a name="0028-GOVE-147" href="#0028-GOVE-147">0028-GOVE-147</a>)

-- A batch proposal submitted with component submissions having the same category but different closing timestamps will be rejected with an informative error message. (<a name="0028-GOVE-148" href="#0028-GOVE-148">0028-GOVE-148</a>)

-- A batch proposal submitted with component submissions having the same category and the same closing timestamps but different enactment timestamps will be accepted and move to voting.  (<a name="0028-GOVE-149" href="#0028-GOVE-149">0028-GOVE-149</a>)
-   1. If this proposal is accepted, each of the components will be enacted at the time of their differing enactment timestamps. (<a name="0028-GOVE-145" href="#0028-GOVE-145">0028-GOVE-145</a>)

 ##### Network History